 - Revenue by segment: Television, $197M (up 25%); Radio, $19.3M (down 5.4%); Digital, $15.8M (up 45%).

 - In TV, retrans revenue was up $16.8M.
 Advertising revenues: Local, $77.9M (flat on same-station basis); National, $35.5M (up 2.2% on same-station basis); Political, $26.9M vs. year-ago $4.3M.

-- For Q4, management sees TV revenue dropping in the low to mid-teens (political revenue expected of $4M vs. $43.9M last year); radio revenue down mid-single digits; and digital revenue up in the mid-30% range.
+- In Q4 expectations: TV revenue is seen up in the mid-30% range; radio revenue down in low single digits; and digital revenue up in the low-40% range.